 You’re not alone.
-It’s often all too easy to forget what fun photography can be until you start look at the works of others for inspiration.
+It’s often all too easy to forget what fun photography can be until you start to look at the works of others for inspiration.

-During the winter months, I used to find that I simply didn’t have time to take photos for fun during the day time anymore, which invariable left me turning to shooting outdoors at night.
+During the winter months, I used to find that I simply didn’t have time to take photos for fun during the day time anymore.
+This invariably made me turn to shooting outdoors at night.

 Freezing fast motion (AKA High Speed Photography), can give some pretty special photographic effects.
 High Speed Photography is used in physics, health research, sports and more.

-Once you’re done, you can edit the smoke to appear in a different colour, and merge two photos together to make it appear as if the smoke has come from somewhere it’s not.
+Once you’re done, you can edit the smoke to appear in a different colour.
+And then merge two photos together to make it appear as if the smoke has come from somewhere it’s not.